Brittany (orange and white)

 Brittany with a Retrieve

 The Brittany has a normal scissors bite.
-The large nose, coloured to harmonize with the coat, has well-opened nostrils.
+The large nose, coloured to harmonise with the coat, has well-opened nostrils.
 The skin of the head should be tight, without haw or dewlap so the features of the head look finely chiselled.
 The eyes are somewhat oval in shape, slightly obliquely set with their colour and that of the eyelids harmonizing with the coat colour.
 The high set ears are relatively large but rather short, the upper part covered with wavy hair which is somewhat shorter on the tip.
 But the ears are quite mobile, their upward movement at the base giving rise to the typical Brittany expression.

 Brittany on Point